 Vehicular Manslaughter While Intoxicated

-the California Vehicle Code.
-Also, the death of the individual was "either
+California statute 191.5(b)—the death of the individual was "either

 the proximate result of the commission of an unlawful act, not amounting